roahmlab/sparrows/index.markdown

 # [Citation](#citation)

-This project was developed in [Robotics and Optimization for Analysis of Human Motion (ROAHM) Lab](http://www.roahmlab.com/) at University of Michigan - Ann Arbor.
+This project was developed in [Robotics and Optimization for Analysis of Human Motion (ROAHM) Lab](http://www.roahmlab.com/) at the University of Michigan - Ann Arbor.

 ```bibtex
 @article{michaux2024sparrows,